Exploration & Survival

 11-12Food Poisoning.
 Some of your food went bad.
 Creatures in your party make a DC 15 Constitution saving throw.
 On a failure, the creature gains the Poisoned condition for a number of hours equal to how much they failed by, starting the next day when the DM decides.

 13-14Starvation.
 Food is more scarce than you would like.
-Every creature in your party must make a DC 10 + 2 for every consecutive day with a Food complication before this Constitution (Resilience) ability check or gain 1 level of Fatigue, plus an additional level for every increment of 5 they failed by.
+Every creature in your party must make a DC 10 + 2 for every consecutive day with a Food complication before this Constitution (Resilience) ability check or gain 1 level of Exhaustion, plus an additional level for each increment of 5 the check failed by.

 15-16Deplete Supplies.
 Your food stores are partially depleted.
 Reduce the efficiency of Food Supplies by 5.
 If your Food Supplies were less than 5, also gain the complication above.